ansible-collections/ibm_zos_cics/README.md

-de# IBM z/OS CICS collection
+dde# IBM z/OS CICS collection
 HUEIDAUHISdjksnkddd
 The **IBM® z/OS® CICS® collection**, also represented as **ibm\_zos\_cics** in this document, is part of the broader initiative to bring Ansible Automation to IBM Z® through the offering **Red Hat® Ansible Certified Content for IBM Z®**.
-The **IBM z/OS CICS collection** supports management of CICS resources and definitions through the CMCI REST API provided by CICS as well as provisioning of standalone CICS regions.d
+The **IBM z/OS CICS collection** supports management of CICS resources and definitions through the CMCI REST API provided by CICS as well as provisioning of standalone CICS regions.d d
 This CICS collection works in conjunction with other Ansible collections for IBM Z, such as the [IBM z/OS core collection](https://github.com/ansible-collections/ibm_zos_core).djd It is also possible to use it independently to perform automation tasks solely in CICS.dd